rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 However, as I mentioned in the *Summary* we will be casting a ray per triangle in the `sun` mesh so in order to keep the scene 'clean' and lower the computational cost, we set this resolutions to a mere `6` in the *Options*.
 Nonetheless, feel free to change this value in order to cast as many or as few rays as you wish.
 I'll be showing the result of a resolution of `20` at the end of this post.

 A last point I'd like to make is the usage of the `SetStartTheta` method.
 As I just said, VTK uses spherical coordinates to 'design' these spherical objects.
-Through the `SetStartTheta`, `SetStopTheta`, `SetStartPhi`, and `SetStopPhi` we define the starting and stopping angles (in degrees) for this sphere allowing us to create spherical segments instead of a full sphere.
+Through the `SetStartTheta`, `SetStopTheta`, `SetStartPhi`, and `SetStopPhi` methods we define the starting and stopping angles (in degrees) for this sphere, allowing us to create spherical segments instead of a full sphere.
 In this example, and in the interest of keeping the scene 'lean' we're only creating a 'half-sphere' through `SetStartTheta(180)`.

 With the [`vtkSphereSource`](http://www.vtk.org/doc/nightly/html/classvtkSphereSource.html) defined and 'stored' under `sun` we simply create the appropriate [`vtkPolyDataMapper`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataMapper.html) and [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html) objects necessary to add this sphere to the scene: